 Lake Hollywood Park: 3160 Canyon Lake Dr, Los Angeles, CA 90068

 After seeing the sign, we continued our Hollywood drive to the famous Walk of Fame.
 We parked the car in one of the nearby shopping centers and started walking up and down the street.
 It was so surreal to see these in real life after having seen them on television and the internet so often.
 While walking we spotted so many recognizable names.
 We got to walk around some of the gift shops and buy some souvenirs for our friends and family.

 When I mentioned my trip to California on Twitter, I was urged to try out “In-N-Out” burgers – this is where we went for lunch.
 None of my family is vegetarian and when I stay with them I usually adjust my diet to make it easier for them and myself.
 Whilst in the states, you kinda have to try the burgers there – right?
 I’m not gonna lie, these burgers were fab.
 Probably the best I had during my road trip.
 Alongside with the special “animal style fries” – I didn’t try these but my sister loved them!

 The Last Bookstore

 After visiting the beautiful City Lights Bookstore in San Francisco earlier that week, I was even more excited to visit The Last Bookstore.
 It’s the largest bookstore in California and also known as “most instagrammable bookshop”.
 Need I say more?

-Luckily I was able to spent quite a while in this shop, but I think I could’ve easily spend a whole day browsing through the aisles.
-In the end it was probably a good thing I didn’t have more than a couple of hours – my suitcase was already on the heavy side!
+Luckily I was able to spend quite a while in this shop, but I think I could’ve easily spent a whole day browsing through the aisles.
+In the end, it was probably a good thing I didn’t have more than a couple of hours – my suitcase was already on the heavy side!

 The Last Bookstore: 453 S Spring St, Los Angeles, CA 90013 / http://lastbookstorela.com